 This week, I recorded my first-ever solo episode to share the examples and experiences of some of the lovely ladies I’ve met through networking.
 I asked them to tell us what networking did for them both personally and for their businesses and here are the 8 benefits that we highlighted as a group.

-You can listen using the link below or via your favourite podcasting platforms here The Business Greenhouse with Emmie Faust.
+You can listen using the link below or via your favourite podcasting platforms here: Starting to Scale with Emmie Faust

 Benefits of networking

 Sales and business growth